 Single Model Environment - No PDM until the design is done

 In my experience there is no more of a productive environment that allows you to freely design in a space where you to do your complete design without having to worry about naming and saving your parts or assemblies until the design is complete.

 IronCAD is the only history based product that offers this capability.
 Imagine starting your design by building one part at a time.
-You can then create the matting parts by projecting the necessary features.
+You can then create the mating parts by projecting the necessary features.
 Your sub-assemblies and assemblies can coexist in one space.
-Only when the design is done do you have to create the separate parts and files.
+Only when the design is done do you have to create the separate parts and files if at all.
 If they unique parts to this assembly you can actually detail the different parts and assemblies in an associative drawing module.
 If you have only used the Pro/E paradigm this is a new experience that gives you incredible flexibility and Freedom.

 Below you can see the scene browser or tree.
 The parts are all within one file.
 Now that the design is done I can externalize these parts or just define them in this assembly.
 This is a special exploded view configuration that allows moving the parts without affecting the original locations.